pagekit/docs/widgets.md

 ```

 **Important** In order for this example to work make sure to create a view file
-`hello/views/widget.php` that could look like as follows.
+`hello/views/widget.php` that could contain the following.

 ```HTML
 Hello Widget!